fastrgv/WorldCupSokerban/README.md

 # WorldCupSokerban
 This is a soccer-themed, 3D sokoban puzzle game that runs on Mac OS-X and GNU Linux

+Click on the large tar.gz file under releases for all source & binaries.

 # WorldCupSokerban  v3.1.1
 ----------------------------------------------------------------